 Basic high school physics teaches us how burning hydrogen produces energy + water.
 Rockets burn hydrogen, why not cars?
 As explained here, because burning hydrogen is far less efficient than using hydrogen to generate electricity, and powering an electric motor with the electricity.
 Just as lithium batteries use a chemical reaction to produce electric power, hydrogen cars use a controlled form of the reaction between hydrogen and oxygen to produce electric power.
 The result is an electric vehicle, powered by electric motors, that uses a hydrogen fuel cell in place of conventional battery technology.

 The store the same energy is a gasoline tank, you need a hydrogen tank over 6x larger.
-However, because using a fuel cell and electric motor is so much more efficient, and thus requires less hydrogen, using a fuel cell can reduce the tank to just 3x larger than with a gasoline engine.
+However, because using a fuel cell and electric motor combination is so much more efficient than combustion, and thus requires less hydrogen, using a fuel cell can reduce the tank to just 3x larger than with a gasoline engine.

 That being said, Toyota is still experimenting with hydrogen combustion engines, with a recent reveal of a special one off race car.
-However, even with Toyota as the main supporter of Hydrogen for cars, their public support is for fuel cell cars, and even that is 1 model, compared to the 25 battery electric vehicles they have announced by 2025.
+An engineering analysis of that race car can be found on Engineering Explained.
+However, even with Toyota as the main supporter of Hydrogen for cars, their public support is for fuel cell cars, and even that support is just the one model, the Toyota Mirai, compared to the 25 battery electric vehicles they have announced they will have by 2025.

 How Hydrogen Cars Work.